Three Principles Psychology: Model

-In the TPP model, "Mind" is often compared to the electricity powering a movie projector, while "Thought" is likened to the images on the film.
+In Three Principles Psychology, all psychological phenomena—from severe disorders to optimal mental health—are understood as manifestations of three operative "principles" first articulated by Sydney Banks as the basis of human experience and feeling states: mind, consciousness, and thought.
+In the TPP model, "mind" is often compared to the electricity powering a movie projector, while "thought" is likened to the images on the film.
 "Consciousness" is analogous to the light from the projector that casts the images onto the screen, making them appear real.

 According to TPP, individuals experience reality and their circumstances through the continual filter of their thoughts.
 Consciousness gives this filtered reality the appearance of being "the way it really is," leading people to react to it as if it were absolute truth.
 However, when their thinking changes, their perception of reality shifts, and their reactions change accordingly.
 Thus, TPP posits that people are constantly creating their own experience of reality through their thoughts.

 Also according to TPP, people tend to perceive their reality as stressful when they are engaged in insecure or negative thoughts.
 However, TPP suggests that these thoughts do not need to be taken seriously.
 By choosing to take such thoughts more lightly, the mind can quiet down, allowing positive feelings to emerge naturally.
 TPP teaches that everyone has an inherent capacity for health and well-being, referred to as "innate health," which surfaces when troubled thinking subsides.
 When this occurs, individuals also gain access to common sense and can tap into a universal capacity for creative problem-solving, known as "inner wisdom."
-Both peer-reviewed and anecdotal evidence indicates that when someone deeply understands the principles behind TPP, they may experience a profound sense of emotional freedom and well-being.